 5. Ideford Common

 Ideford Common is a large triangle of lowland heath (39.8 hectares/98 acres) on the southern edge of the Haldon Hills.
 Heathland habitat has become increasingly rare - both locally and nationally - over the last two centuries, with the importance of Ideford Common confirmed by its Site of Special Scientific Interest (SSSI) status.
 It is notable both for its breeding birds and for its invertebrates.
-The site has been managed by Teignbridge District Council's Ranger Service since 1993 when it was leased from the Clifford Estate Company.
+The site has been managed by our Ranger Service since 1993 when it was leased from the Clifford Estate Company.
 Management is for the benefit of nature conservation and quiet recreation.

 - free parking - the site has a small, shady car park north of the site